Chapter 2: Features of Connective and Binding Interactions

 A cornucopia of difference, novelty and variety emerges when objects bond in different combinations.

 The explosion of novelty doesn't stop there.
 Bonds, being objects in their own right, can then bond with other bonds.
 It's not just that objects create something new when they bond, or that bonding in different combinations gives a variety of newness, but the new objects so created can then bond with others to synthesize even greater confections of novelty.
 Protons and electrons bond in different combinations to create many varieties of atoms.
 The atoms so created can bond with each other - again in many different combinations - to create molecules of even greater variety and complexity, and the molecules can bond with different molecules to create extremely complex structures such as the proteins we are made of.
 A plasma, on the other hand, being a connective, is not an object in its own right and so cannot engage in a bond.
-It may merge with another plasma, but plasmas of plasmas are just bigger plasmas and do not become anything significantly different when they merge.
+It may merge with another plasma, but plasmas of plasmas are just bigger plasmas and do not become anything novel when they merge.

 When bonds bond with bonds, I say that they aggregate.
 The resulting aggregate is an object in its own right, having emergent properties of its own and an identity of its own; it is able to bond with yet other objects to aggregate into more complex objects, and so on.